ruubytes/Maon.py/README.md

         it.

 s, sfx, sound, effect <path>
-        Play a sound effect from the sfx folder.
+        Maon will join and play a sound effect from the sfx folder.
 If Maon is already in the voice channel, or has recognized the bot channel after having been summoned more than 3 times, the command is no longer necessary.
         The name of the sound effect alone will suffice to play it.

+/join
 j, join
         Maon will join the voice channel.

+/stop
 stop, exit, quit, leave
         Maon will stop playing audio and leave the voice channel.

+/volume <0 - 100>
 v, vol, volume <0 - 100>
         Changes the audio player's volume.

+/skip
 n, next, nxt, skip
         Skips to the next song in the audio player's queue or just skips over the current song.